-Rebkong

-Rebkong sits on the edge of the Tibetan Plateau in a region historically known to its nomadic inhabitants as Amdo.
+Rebkong Rebkong sits on the edge of the Tibetan Plateau in a region historically known to its nomadic inhabitants as Amdo.
 The town's origins stretch back several hundred years when it emerged around the establishment of the Longwu Monastery.
 Rebkong's elevation is 2,600 meters (8,530 ft) and the town is surrounded by several mountains and large expanses of nomadic pasture land.
 Rebkong is famous for its Tibetan traditional arts, cultural heritage preservation, and festivals.
 Here, we will experience the colorful dances and ceremonies for an intense insight into the deep spirituality of Tibetan Buddhism.

-Labrang

-Stand on the corner of the monastery pilgrimage and allow the smells of burnt juniper and grain offerings to fill your nose.
+Labrang Stand on the corner of the monastery pilgrimage and allow the smells of burnt juniper and grain offerings to fill your nose.
 Listen to the creaking of spinning prayer wheels and bells tinkling in the wind as you enter Labrang monastery.
 Here, as you amble around the world's longest stretch of prayer wheels, you will encounter Tibetan pilgrims who have come to pray for their friends and family.
 The monastery, with 1,600 monks, 18 temple halls, and six separate institutes of learning, is a small city in and of itself and dominates the western part of Labrang town.
 The white walls and gilded roofs and endless alleys offer limitless opportunities to glimpse monastic life in action.

-Itinerary
+Qinghai & Gansu Itinerary

 DAY 1 // Xining

-You will arrive in Xining airport, where you will be met by your guides and driver.
+You will arrive in Xining airport in the mid morning, where you will be met by your guides and driver.
 In the afternoon, we will visit the Tibetan Medical Museum and the largest Thangka painting in the world.
-This painting is a fitting introduction to our journey, telling the story of Tibetan people.
-After dinner, we will walk to see the New Year lights in Xining.
+This painting is a fitting introduction to our journey, telling the story of the Tibetan people.
+After our first authentic Tibetan dinner, we will settle into our cozy hotel in Xining.